Skip to main page content

 1. Should a subsequent incident or infraction similar in nature to that addressed in a written warning occur, the supervisor must again meet with the employee.
 The employee will be advised to invite a local steward.
 The supervisor will listen to the employee's explanation before making any decision whether to impose a disciplinary measure, or regarding what measure to impose.
 The supervisor need not make either of these decisions at this meeting, and is encouraged to consult with their supervisor and/or with Human Resources.

 2. While it is desirable that a disciplinary regimen be progressive, there may be circumstances or factors that cause the supervisor to determine that a warning is the most appropriate course of action.
-If so, he or she should proceed with a written warning.
+If so, they should proceed with a written warning.

 3. If a greater sanction is indicated than would normally be the next step in a progressive discipline model, then the supervisor must consult with their supervisor and Human Resources for guidance.
 A letter of reprimand or an unpaid suspension are typical examples of disciplinary sanctions.
 The principles to be followed are that (1) the selected sanction should be proportionate to the severity of the infraction and (2) continuing misconduct should be met with sanctions of increasing severity.
 There is no one formula that will apply to all cases.
 The imposition of the sanction is to be communicated directly to the employee, in writing, copied as per the Warning Level.
 Such written communication should normally remind the employee that continued misconduct will lead to further discipline which could include termination of employment.